MonetDBSolutions/squll/README.md

 Furthermore, the host name is a nickname by which is it known in the SQLscalpel server.

-Once started, it continuously requests queries from the SQLscalpel server to contribute with execution times (in ms) of a number of runs.
+SQLprobe is started with a target name, which corresponds to a section in the configuration file.
+That section may contain DBMS specific parameter settings.

-The target section in the configuration file can be used to limit the queries acceptable for execution.
+It can also be used to limit
+the queries acceptable for execution.
 Either queries for a specific project are ran, or even specific experiments within a project.
 The most generous way is to accept any task, as indicated with the pseudo project 'all' and pseudo experiment 'all'.

+Once started, it continuously requests queries from the SQLscalpel server to contribute with execution times (in ms) of a number of runs.

 ## Policy
 Recall that all experiments should be ran in good faith with